-The functional currency of the Association is considered to be United States Dollar ("USD") because that is the currency of the primary economic environment in which the Association operates.
-The consolidated Financial Statements are also presented in USD.
+The functional currency of TTI is considered to be United States Dollar ("USD") because that is the currency of the primary economic environment in which TTI operates.
+The consolidated financial statements are also presented in USD.
 Foreign operations are included in accordance with the policies set out below.

-Underwriting activities
+Underwriting Activities